Pre-wedding depression is awful.

 Do you remember how it felt when screaming, “yes!” was so thrilling?
-The idea of forever with this person so exciting.
-Your friends so stoked for you.
-Your Facebook like count up higher than ever before.
+The idea of forever with this person is so exciting.
+Your friends are so stoked for you.
+Your Facebook likes count up higher than ever before.
 Finally, things are going in the direction you’ve always wanted.
 Societal validation oozing out of social media.
 This is what life is all about, amirite?

 Cake tasting seems lackluster, photography all seems the same, caterers blurring together into one big BBQ mess.
 Isn’t this supposed to be the happiest time of your life?
 WTF is happening?

 Welcome to planning a wedding with depression.